mlflow/mlflow/docs/source/search-syntax.rst

   query = "params.model = 'CNN' and params.layers = '10' and metrics.'prediction accuracy' >= 0.945"
   runs = MlflowClient().search_runs(["3", "4", "17"], query, ViewType.ACTIVE_ONLY)

-Search all known experiments for any MLflow runs created using the Inception model architecture.
+To search all known experiments for any MLflow runs created using the Inception model architecture:

 .. code-block:: py